1883 Proof Sovereign and 1883 Proof Half Sovereign struck at the Sydney Mint, offered as a pair for $250,000

 This 1883 Proof Half Sovereign was also first offered in November 1981 (Lot 1001) and again in July 1988 (Lot 2309).

-The pair is unique.
+The pair is believed unique.
 And available as a pair for $250,000.

-Australia's Gold Proof Coinage
+Australia's Proof Gold Coinage

 When the Royal Mint London or the British Museum requested a sovereign or half sovereign from an Australian Mint, they were never sent a circulation strike.
 Nor would a circulation strike be presented to the monarch, gifted to a dignitary or sent to an influential collector.
 And a circulation strike would not be displayed at a Colonial Exhibition.
 An individually crafted presentation piece would be specially created for the occasion, minted to a proof or specimen finish.

 The technical term for such a piece is 'Coin of Record'.

 A Coin of Record is an artistic interpretation of coinage, a strikingly beautiful coin beyond ordinary currency.
 Individually crafted to standards far exceeding that required of a circulating coin, using special coining techniques.
 Whereas production of circulating coinage was dictated by Government, Coins of Record were struck at the discretion of the mint master.

 Coins of Record of Australia's sovereigns and half sovereigns are visually stunning, distinguished by brilliant golden-mirror surfaces.
 And it is their beauty and their ultra-exclusivity that drives demand.
+You don't buy a piece of proof gold and then put it aside.
+You savour the moment and you take in its glory, and you show it around to family and friends for they are exclusive and they are beautiful.
+And they are part of a tradition of proof coining that goes back centuries.

 114998-N&V-1883-Proof-Sovereign-OBV-TECH-May-2026